 Children’s orthodontics may reduce the need to pull permanent teeth in the future.

-At your consultation, your orthodontist will determine if treatment is necessary and beneficial for your child.
+At your consultation, your La Mirada orthodontist will determine if treatment is necessary and beneficial for your child.
 First, your orthodontist will examine your child’s jaw, dental arches, and teeth to check for early signs of gaps, crowding, and misalignment.
 They will also address all oral habits like nail biting, tongue thrusting, and thumb sucking.
 Your orthodontist will be sure to share helpful flossing and brushing techniques to ensure good oral hygiene and a successful treatment outcome for your little one.